Captain Jack Crawford, (1847-1914)

 Military Abandons Fort Craig

 With the Indians placed on reservations and the attacks on settlers under control, the military abandoned Fort Craig in 1884.
 Captain Jack and his family stayed on as caretakers of the facility.
-But obviously his income from the tradership would be significantly reduced.
+But obviously his income from the tradership would suffer.

 Pioneer Store, Chloride, NM; Purchased by the James Family; The Black Range was printed upstairs.